-Big Book of Advent Devotionals - Year 1 Based on the Daily Lectionary of the Book of Common Worship
+Big Book of Advent Devotionals - Year 1

+Based on the Daily Lectionary of the Book of Common Worship

 Pittsburgh Theological Seminary's "Big Book of Advent Devotionals - Year 1" gives you a valuable resource for personal and corporate Spiritual formation during the Advent season.
-From Day 1 through Day 29 (Christmas), each section includes multiple biblical passages from the daily lectionary, reflections based on those passages, and accompanying prayers based on each reflection.
-Seminary alumnae/i, faculty, staff, Board members, and students since 2008 have contributed to this resource as a means of blessing you not only in this Advent season but also in those to come!
+From Day 1 through Christmas Day, each section includes multiple biblical passages from the daily lectionary, reflections based on those passages, and accompanying prayers based on each reflection.
+Members of the Seminary community since 2008 have contributed to this resource as a means of blessing you not only in this Advent season but also in those to come!